KazuhiraBenedictMiller/LinuxMLOpsSnippetsDungeon/Docker/README.md

 	> $ sudo docker rmi DOCKER_IMAGE_NAME_OR_ID --force

+The --force flag is used when a container is spinned up using that image.

 Enter into a Docker Image Terminal:

 	> $ sudo docker exec -i -t RUNNING_DOCKER_CONTAINER_ID_OR_NAME /bin/bash